mikkelme/Simula_SummerProject/README.md

     </h5>
 </p>

-We are going to define a set of default brain geometry parameters for our 2D brain model.
-The parameters is shown in the following table where we have also included the parameter test interval for the interface geometry.
-Notice that we used the default geometry to showcase the 2D domains in figure $(2)$.
+We practical reasons we define a set of default brain geometry parameters for our 2D brain model.
+The parameters is shown in the following table where along with parameter test interval for the interface geometry.
+Notice that we have already used the default geometry to showcase the 2D domains in figure $(2)$.

 |  Parameter | Default value | Testing interval
 |---|:---:|:---:|